-Eldana and YSA infestations increase when excessive nitrogen fertilisation and drought combine.
+Eldana and YSA infestations increase when excessive nitrogen fertilisation and restricted water supply combine.

 Excessive N applications under conditions of water stress can greatly increase survival and reduce the generation time of these pests.
-This is exacerbated by suboptimal potassium (K), phosphorous (P) and calcium (Ca) nutrition.
-Potassium plays an important role in plant resistance to water stress.
+This is exacerbated by sub-optimal potassium (K) and phosphorous (P) nutrition.
+Potassium plays an important role in plant resistance to stress.

 - Limit the amount of N available to eldana and YSA by following FAS recommendations regarding a realistic yield target.
-Adjust your yield target downwards for the next crop cycle. - Consider splitting N applications.
+Adjust your yield target downwards if water restrictions appear likely. - Consider splitting N applications.
 Reducing the N content of the canopy in young cane will reduce suitability for YSA without affecting plant growth.
-Adjustments to the second N application can be made if the expected dry summer fails to materialise. - Apply recommended rates of K and P, despite applying reduced N levels.
+Adjustments to the second N application can be made if water restrictions become less likely. - Apply recommended rates of K and P, despite applying reduced N levels. - Apply BANDITO® (registered for nematode, YSA and thrips control) on sandy soils and to fields with a history of YSA infestation.